michaelt/series/README.md

 than both vector and Data.List (though vector is of course much faster where fusion succeeds.)
 But these cases are perhaps somewhat stylized.
-I am also surprised so far that newtype wrapping makes the fusion rules infinitely more reliable.
+I am also surprised so far that newtype wrapping makes the fusion rules more reliable.

 ----